abhishyantkhare/Astronet-Triage-TF2-upgraded/astronet/contrib/slim/README.md

 slim.add_model_variable(my_model_variable)
 ```

 ### Layers

-While the set of TensorFlow operations is quite extensive, developers of
+While the set of TensorFlow operations is quite extensive, developers of neural
-neural networks typically think of models in terms of higher level concepts
+networks typically think of models in terms of higher level concepts like
-like "layers", "losses", "metrics", and "networks".
-A layer,
+"layers", "losses", "metrics", and "networks".
+A layer, such as a Convolutional
-such as a Convolutional Layer, a Fully Connected Layer or a BatchNorm Layer
+Layer, a Fully Connected Layer or a BatchNorm Layer is more abstract than a
-are more abstract than a single TensorFlow operation and typically involve
+single TensorFlow operation and typically involve several operations.
-several operations.
-Furthermore, a layer usually (but not always) has
+Furthermore, a layer usually (but not always) has variables (tunable parameters)
-variables (tunable parameters) associated with it, unlike more primitive
+associated with it, unlike more primitive operations.
+For example, a
-operations.
-For example, a Convolutional Layer in a neural network
+Convolutional Layer in a neural network is composed of several low level
-is composed of several low level operations:
+operations:

 1. Creating the weight and bias variables
 2. Convolving the weights with the input from the previous layer